 Functions and settings of the Infotainment system and electronic climate control system are accessed via the display.

-Selections are made via the menus and buttons, the multifunction control of the Infotainment system or the left adjuster wheel of the steering wheel.
+Selections are made via the menus and buttons or the left adjuster wheel of the steering wheel.

 Selecting with the Infotainment system buttons